Ray Halligan

-Since 24 May 2005 to 2009, Ray was the Deputy Chairman of Committees for the Parliament of Western Australia.
+Since 24 May 2005 to 2009, Halligan was the Deputy Chairman of Committees for the Parliament of Western Australia.
 He was the Deputy Chair of the Joint Standing Committees on the Corruption & Crime Commission, on Delegated Legislation and had been a member of the Standing Committee on Constitutional Affairs.
-Ray was the secretary for the parliamentary wing of the Liberal Party in Western Australia.
+Halligan was the secretary for the parliamentary wing of the Liberal Party in Western Australia.

-Ray is a member of a number of political and community organisations, including Australians for Constitutional Monarchy and Australian National Flag Association.
-Ray was made the foundation Vice-Chairman for The Friends of Israel (WA) Inc in 2009.
+Halligan is a member of a number of political and community organisations, including Australians for Constitutional Monarchy and Australian National Flag Association.
+Halligan was made the foundation Vice-Chairman for The Friends of Israel (WA) Inc in 2009.

-Ray was awarded a Liberal Party Meritorious Service Award for his services to the organisational wing of the Liberal Party of Western Australia in 2017.
+Halligan was awarded a Liberal Party Meritorious Service Award for his services to the organisational wing of the Liberal Party of Western Australia in 2017.
 His contribution includes being President of Cowan Division 1994–1996 and again 2010–2011.
 Also, being Cowan Divisional Treasurer 1988–1994.
 He served on the State Executive of the Party 1994–1996 & 2010–2011.